realworldocaml/book/en/14-interfacing-with-C.md

 # Interfacing with C

+Much of the static type information contained within an OCaml program is checked and discarded at compile time, leaving a much simpler *runtime* representation for values.
+OCaml adopts a uniform memory representation for such memory values, and understanding this layout is important to writing fast programs and interfacing with C libraries.

+Let's first explain the memory layout of an OCaml program, and then move onto how to interface it with other systems after that.

 ## Understanding the Heap

-Much of the static type information contained within an OCaml program is checked and discarded at compile time, leaving a much simpler *runtime* representation for values.
-OCaml adopts a uniform memory representation for such memory values, and understanding it is important to writing fast programs.

 Every OCaml value starts with a single word (either 32- or 64-bit) that represents either an unboxed integer or a pointer.
 If the lowest bit of the